Optiroc/SuperFamiconv/README.md

 A tile graphics converter with a flexible and composable command line interface.

-`superfamiconv` converts images into data suitable to use on a range of video game consoles: Super Nintendo, Game Boy (Color), Game Boy Advance, Mega Drive, Master System, Game Gear, PC Engine, Neo Geo Pocket (Color) and WonderSwan (Color).
+`superfamiconv` converts images into data suitable for use on a range of video game consoles: Super Nintendo, Game Boy, Game Boy Color, Game Boy Advance, Mega Drive, Master System, Game Gear, PC Engine, Neo Geo Pocket, Neo Geo Pocket Color, WonderSwan and WonderSwan Color.

 The initial target system was Super Nintendo, which is known as Super Famicom in Japan.
 That informed not only the name of the tool, but also some fundamental design decisions.
 Given the similarities between most tile-based platforms of the era, adding support for many other systems was relatively painless.

+The current version, v0.12, sheds the old C++ codebase completely in favor of Rust.
+The basic design is still mostly similar, but many longstanding issues have been fixed (and without a doubt new ones have been introduced).
+Refer to [this section](#notable-changes-in-v012) for a list of the changes you should be aware of if you're moving workflows from an older version.

 ## overview
 The targeted consoles generally don't draw arbitrary bitmaps.
-Instead, graphics are composed from three data structures: palettes, tiles and maps.
+Instead, graphics are composed from three basic data structures: palettes, tiles and maps.
 The number of colors, tiles and specific features a map supports differ between systems, but the general idea is:

 - Colors come from a "palette" consisting of one or more "subpalettes".
-- Pixel information comes from "tile" definitions, typically an array of 8x8 values that each represent an index into a "subpalette".
+- Pixel information come from "tile" definitions, typically an array of 8x8 values that each represent an index into a "subpalette".
-- The image is pieced together from a "map", typically an array of 32x32 values that each represent tile and subpalette indices.
+- The image is pieced together from a "map", typically an array of 32x32 entries that each represent tile and subpalette indices, and sometimes additional attributes.

 `superfamiconv` turns an image into these representations in discrete stages: